 259.01.
 Health Assessment of Women in the Reproductive Years.
-(2) § F. Lecture 2 hours.
-Neeson
+(4) § F. Lecture 3 hours.
+Lab 3 hours.

 Principles and theories of assessment of women's reproductive health; methodologies of data gathering and analysis as they relate to pregnancy, the interconceptional period, the climacteric and the newborn.
 Consideration of social, cultural and ethnic variations.
-Laboratory available through Nursing 406.

 259.02.
 Women's Reproductive Health: Theories and Management.
 (3) § W. Prerequisite: Nursing 259.01 or consent of instructor.
-Lecture 2 hours, Seminar 2 hours.
+Lecture 2 hours, Seminar 1 hour.